 Kafka Endpoint

 SASL Advanced Fields

-KafkaSaslOptions includes OAuthBearerTokenEndpointUrl for OAuth bearer mode and AdditionalSettings for mechanism-specific values.
+KafkaSaslOptions also includes OAuthBearerTokenEndpointUrl for OAuth bearer mode and AdditionalSettings for mechanism-specific values.

+Kafka Endpoint